 2. Employees are quitting because of poor health benefits.

-46% of job-seeking individuals say that they will choose their job based on the quality of health benefit offered along with their compensation.
+46% of individuals say they will choose their job based on the quality of health benefits offered with their compensation.
 This means that, in order to be competitive, you need to have a great health benefits package.
 Which generally means that you need more and more money to make the plans more and more competitive.
 Not good news for small business health insurance.

 Small businesses must find a solution before employees depart in search of better benefits.